Why Invest in an IRA?

 You can take steps now to help secure your future with a minimum investment of $100.
 Please use this brochure to help you choose a strategy that best fits your personal investment needs.
 A knowledgeable IRA specialist is available to help you get started in a Saturna IRA account today.

 The government periodically adjusts the limits on contributions to both Traditional IRAs and Roth IRAs.
-The contribution limit for 2016 and 2017 is $5,500.
+The contribution limit is $5,500 for 2018, and $6,000 for 2019.
 Any adjustments generally apply to all IRAs, including those for spouses who do not have earned income.
-A married couple with one wage earner and one person staying at home may be able to contribute a total of $11,000 to their two IRAs in 2017 (if they file jointly).
+A married couple with one wage earner and one person staying at home may be able to contribute a total of $11,000 to their two IRAs in 2018, and $12,000 for 2019 (if they file jointly).

 Age 50+ IRA Contributions.
 Workers age 50 and older (as of the end of the year) are able to make additional "catch up" contributions on a phased-in basis.
-For 2017, the catch-up contribution limit is $1,000.
+For 2018 and 2019, the catch-up contribution limit is $1,000.

 |Tax Year||Contribution Limit||Catch-Up|